SymfonyCasts/vue/sfcasts/ep2/ajax-delay-rendering.md

 the AJAX call is still loading.... so add a `loading` data set to `true`.

 Back in `created()`, wrap the AJAX call in a try block *just* to get some rudimentary error handling.
-Say `this.products` equals and use that new `fetchOneProduct()` function.
+Say `this.product` equals and use that new `fetchOneProduct()` function.
 Hit tab to auto-complete that so PhpStorm adds the `import` for us.
 Good job editor!